yoshizu/NetworkComitee/README.md

-# Scrpit in Network Comitee
+# Scrpit in Network Students' Union
 ## Use in usual Work
 - mail.py
 - account.sh